cwpearson/csips/README.md

 - [ ] Non-linear constraints (quadratic or otherwise)
 - [ ] Input/output formats compatible with other solvers.

+## Using

+Add csips as a submodule for now, then use like `from csips import csips`.
+You may be able to aim your package manager at this git repo and use it that way as well.
+Then you should only ened `import csips`

 ## Specifying your problem

 ...